 Innovation and Technology in the Transport Industry

-In its most basic form, the ELD is a device used to electronically and automatically collect data.
-This data is needed for hours of service compliance.
-The Canada ELD mandate clarifies how to provide the collected data in a standardized format.
-It will also show how to transmit information to law enforcement, and how a record of duty status must be graphically displayed on an ELD.
+This data is needed for hours of service compliance, and the Canada ELD mandate clarifies how to provide the collected data in a standardized format.
+The ELD also allows transmitting information to law enforcement, such as the record of duty status graphically displayed on an ELD.

 Why Is It Implemented?

-In theory, a logistics transportation company, a fleet of trucks, or even individual drivers will benefit greatly from the ELD mandate.
+In theory, a logistics transportation company, a fleet of trucks, or even individual drivers, will benefit significantly from the ELD mandate.

 When Will the Mandate Take Effect?